-Fire Technology program students receive individual instructor support through our Fire Academy.
-Columbia College is also one of only two community colleges in California to operate its own fire station, staffed by students enrolled in the program.
+Columbia College is also one of only two community colleges in California to operate its own fire station.
+Students who are currently enrolled in the Columbia College Fire Technology Program have the opportunity to work at Station 79.
 Through an agreement with the Tuolumne County Fire Department and the California Department of Forestry and Fire Protection, the on-campus station responds to over 350 calls a year.

-See the current college catalog (available on campus or online) for course information on the following degrees:
+See the current college catalog for specific course information on the following degrees/certificate: